haydenhigg/Callidus/README.md

 ### Porter2

 The newer, revised version of `Porter`.
 It has exactly the same interface as `Porter` for stemming and tokenizing.

+## Saving and Loading Models

+All models can be transformed to and from JSON-format strings using these instance methods:
+- Saving: `exportJSON([jsonFormattingSpaces = 0])`
+- Loading: `importJSON(jsonOb)`

+Note: the method `importJSON` will automatically set applicable algorithms' `trained` property to true, whether the model that the state was saved from was trained or not.